Healthcare Marketing: Here’s What You Need to Know in 2024

 Many times, companies can become overly fixated on selling their healthcare products, forgetting the needs and concerns of the people they serve.

-And yes, you need excellent audience segmentation for that.
 The one-size approach of targeting everyone with the same ad no longer works.

 This approach often results in missed opportunities to connect with customers and build relationships.